Chapter 2 5 questions Graded in-browser Saved locally

 StoragelocalStorage onlyNothing is sent to a server

-The speed of sound in seawater is not a fixed 1500 m/s.
-In practice it depends on temperature, salinity, and pressure (depth).
-Temperature dominates near the surface, while pressure becomes more important with increasing depth.
-In most of the open ocean, salinity tends to contribute less than temperature or pressure.
+The speed of sound in seawater is not always 1500 m/s.
+It changes mainly with temperature, salinity, and pressure (depth).
+In general, temperature has a strong effect near the surface, while the effect of pressure becomes more pronounced with increasing depth.
+In most open-ocean settings, salinity has a smaller effect than temperature or pressure.

 The Mackenzie sound-speed approximation

-The simulator in this course and the minimum implementation in Chapter 7 both compute the speed of sound c from temperature, salinity, and depth using the Mackenzie (1981) 9-term approximation.
-The representative form of the equation is:
+The Chapter 6 simulator and the Chapter 7 implementation example use the Mackenzie (1981) 9-term approximation to calculate sound speed c from temperature, salinity, and depth.
+A common form of the equation is:

 c [m/s] = 1448.96